reactjs/react.dev/src/content/reference/react/cache.md

 ### Share a snapshot of data {/*take-and-share-snapshot-of-data*/}

-To share a snapshot of data between components, wrap `cache` around a data-fetching function like `fetch`.
+To share a snapshot of data between components, call `cache` with a data-fetching function like `fetch`.
 When multiple components make the same data fetch, only one request is made and the data returned is cached and shared across components.
 All components refer to the same snapshot of data across the server render.

 ```js [[1, 4, "city"], [1, 5, "fetchTemperature(city)"], [2, 4, "getTemperature"], [2, 9, "getTemperature"], [1, 9, "city"], [2, 14, "getTemperature"], [1, 14, "city"]]
 import {cache} from 'react';